Jhansi Airstrip: History

 Jhansi airport was handed over by the DGCA to the National Airports Authority in 1986.
 The airport was then handed over for maintenance to the UP Government.
 In 1990, the State Government handed over the air field to the Indian Army.

 Extension plan

 The Uttar Pradesh government has prepared a blueprint to expand and develop Jhansi airport to open up the backward Bundelkhand region for tourism.
 Its development as a civil airport would facilitate easy access to Khajuraho (150 km away in Madhya Pradesh) and boost to tourism in and around Jhansi, which is the nerve centre of Bundelkhand.
-The airstrip has existed from the British days and is largely used for military purposes. the clearances for development of the airstrip into a full-fledged airport has been given by highest level in the state.

-Through Reigional connectivity scheme soon a Jhansi-Lucknow flight will start.
+The airstrip has existed from the British days and is largely used for military purposes.
+The clearances for development of the airstrip into a full-fledged airport has been given by highest level in the state.
+Through Regional connectivity scheme soon a Jhansi-Lucknow flight will start.

-Lucknow-Jhansi route was selected under UDAN 2,but flight operations have not commenced yet.
+Lucknow-Jhansi route was selected under UDAN 2, but flight operations have not commenced yet.
 Jhansi-Agra and Jhansi-Khajuraho routes have been suggested for UDAN 3 by the government.